CourtStack/CTC-Workshop-2021/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-Run `ng build` to build the project.
+Run `ng build --base-href CTC-Workshop-2021` to build the project.
 The build artifacts will be stored in the `docs` directory, which is required to be hosted as a [GitHub Page](https://courtstack.github.io/CTC-Workshop-2021/).